November 30 ,2018

 One of the best ways to save money on home heating is to set the thermostat back a few degrees when you are not at home or during times when you need less heat.
 This is possible with a traditional thermostat, but you always have to remember to change the temperature for different situations and then set it back when you need the heater more.
 With a smart thermostat, you have automation features that handle this for you.

 As the simplest example, you can set a weekly schedule that will follow your own customized plan, but you can do more than that.
 You can also set the thermostat to change settings when you arm the panel and leave or when you arm your security system and go to bed at night.
-Some smart thermostats can even use the alarm system to learn about your heating patterns to automatically manage your home heating without you having to lift a finger.
+Some thermostat can even use the alarm system to learn about your heating patterns to automatically manage your home heating without you having to lift a finger.

 One feature of all smart home thermostat is that they connect with the internet.
 This allows the thermostat to communicate with the wider world, and it opens up a wide range of beneficial features.
 With the latest thermostats from Alarm.com, your smart security system can use the geolocation services on your phone to manage the thermostat based on where you are.